 A good website can be one of your best marketing tools as a self-published author.
 You can use your website to provide synopsis or sample chapters of your books, links or an e-shop to purchase your work, a place to join the mailing list for news about future books, contact info, and more.
 To further interact with readers and hopefully encourage sales you can also link out to your social media profiles, have a form to submit reviews of your books, etc.

 A website does not even have to be expensive, there are many good websites with deals, coupons, and promotions such as CouponCodeHoster.
 Being that a website is such a powerful marketing tool, you are sure to recoup your investment very quickly.
+Click on this link to view deals available right now.

 Extra Cash or New Career